Tens or Better Variations

 Tens or Better 1 2 3 4 5

-As likely as not, at this point, you might find it challenging to say whether such games are worthwhile or not.
-Now, if we compare the paytables of the full-pay variants of Jacks or Better and Tens or Better, what you will notice right off the bat is that Jacks or Better pays at a higher rate for a Full House and Flush, and the offered payouts will be 9 for 1 and 6 for 1, respectively.
+You may wonder whether these games are truly worthwhile.
+When we compare the full-pay paytables of Jacks or Better and Tens or Better, we see that Jacks or Better still pays more for Full House and Flush – 9 for 1 and 6 for 1, respectively.

 25/6/4 Tens or Better

-The 25/6/4 version of Tens or Better is very infrequently found, but checking out for its availability is recommendable because it is almost as good as the full-pay variants.
+The 25/6/4 version of Tens or Better is rarely seen, but it is worth seeking out because it comes close to the full-pay variant in value.

 Number of Credits